Custom Search

 • The English system use force, mass, length and time as primary quantities.
 Other units are secondary.
 The British Imperial System is a FMLT (force-mass-length-time) system

-Note that the use of four, three, two or even one(!) primary quantities is a human choice and not basic nature.
+Note that the use of four, three, two or even one(!) primary quantities is a human choice and not necessary basic nature.

 Imperial Primary Quantities